DylanMeeus/springboot_jwt_blog/_posts/2016-03-04-4-ways-to-turn-customer-support-into-a-growth-factor.markdown

 For Graham, taking “extraordinary measures” to make your customers happy is one of the most powerful tools a startup has both for acquiring new users and retaining the ones it has.
 Do things to make every customer “feel that signing up with you was one of the best choices they ever made,” he says, and you'll have them for life.
 Plus, you’ll get their friends, and their friends, and their friends, and so on.

-Customer service is actually an incredible kind of growth hack—put a little more effort into it than everyone else, and you'll bend your retention curve up while bringing in new people and establishing a foundation for awesome growth.
+Customer support is actually an incredible kind of growth hack—put a little more effort into it than everyone else, and you'll bend your retention curve up while bringing in new people and establishing a foundation for awesome growth.

 Here are four ways to get started.